lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/cmd-dispatch.md

 This dispatcher will return the `GoalsCmd` handler for the "goals" command, and the `SetGoalsCmd` handler for "goals/set".
 Otherwise it will return `nil` and the command will be ignored so other plugins can handle it.

+> <i class="fa fa-info-circle"></i> **Note:** The commands still won't work yet because we haven't told the game there's new code available.
+We'll do that next - stay tuned!